Home > How to Tips

 Jessica Shee

-English Français Deutsch やまと Español Português
+English Français Deutsch やまと Español Português Türkçe

 select the disk where to install macos blank

-Mac users may want to update to the latest macOS Ventura for better performance, reinstall macOS to fix system errors, downgrade macOS for incompatibility issues, etc. The "Select the disk where to install macOS" screen may appear if there's more than one startup disk during installation.
+Mac users may want to update to the latest macOS Ventura for better performance, reinstall macOS to fix system errors, downgrade macOS for compatibility issues, etc. The "Select the disk where to install macOS" screen may appear if there's more than one startup disk during installation.

-Generally, the internal drive and connected external drive should appear.
+Generally, the internal drive and the connected external drive should appear.
 You need to select the disk you want to install macOS on, then follow the onscreen guide to complete the installation.
-Unexpectedly, select the disk where to install macOS blank, no disk appears on the screen.
+Unexpectedly, select the disk where to install macOS blank, or no disk appears on the screen.

 select the disk where to install macos blank